Deafness and Hard of Hearing Resources

 Make your own graphic novel – or even just one page.
 Share something about your life, and your friends and family.

-*note – these links will take you to two outside webpages, Scholastic.com and Popculture classroom
+*Note – these links will take you outside webpages.

 Web-based resource: Learn fingerspelling